-- Making a back-end API call on a recurring schedule (hourly, daily).
+- Making a back-end API call on a recurring schedule in batches (hourly, daily).

 Option #1 is the least preferred method, due to low reliability of front-end calls since you rely on user’s resources (computer/browser) to make the call and it can be interrupted by the user’s action (e.g. closing the browser window or connection interruption) before the call is complete.
 One of our client’s saw only 30% success rate on such front-end calls, e.g. only 30% of total transactions actually recorded.

 Option #2 is more reliable than option #1 and the most common implementation.
 However, making very large volumes of API calls may not be ideal use of your own resources and has some limitations that can be solved for with option #3.